warmdaylight/flutter-travelling-number/README.md

 ![Start Up Screen](/screenshot/startup.png)

-Swipe or tap on any of the blocks to swap them around until they arranges asendingly.
+Swipe or tap on any of the blocks to move them around until they arranges asendingly as shown below.
 [This guide](https://ruwix.com/twisty-puzzles/sliding-15-puzzle/) might be useful.

 ![Solved Screen](/screenshot/solved.png)

-To shuffle or restart the game press `Restart` button at the buttom right of the screen.
+To shuffle or restart the game, press `Restart` button at the buttom right of the screen.

 ## Author
 Settasit Chitphentom

+## Credits
+- The logo of the application was created with [Logomakr.com](http://logomakr.com)